 Continue to Martina Franca, a charming white city in the Murge Hills graced with a collection of Baroque and Rococo churches.
 Explore the Palazzo Ducale, where Late Mannerism gives way to the Baroque, and admire the façade of the Church of San Domenico designed by the Domenican Friar Antonio Cantalupi.
 Visit the Basilica of San Martino, arguably one of the finest examples of Late Baroque architecture in all Puglia, whose richly embellished interior and exterior prefigure the development of the mid-18th century Rococo style.

 In the evening, enjoy a special farewell dinner with Sandy and fellow travellers.

-For those not continuing on to the post-tour, tour arrangements conclude on arrival at Bari Airport at 11:00 for flights departing from 13:00.
-Renaissance Tours or your travel agent can assist you with your onward travel arrangements.
+Tour arrangements conclude on arrival at Bari Airport at 11:00 for flights departing from 13:00 onwards.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.